-- Building and sustaining healthy relationships with intimate partners, friends, fellow students, and university community members; - □ Understanding sexual misconduct and consent; - Promoting sexual misconduct campus and community advocates, resources, reporting options, and Title IX rights; - □ Identifying perpetrator behavior and providing risk reductiontips; - □ Providing tools to safely intervene as a bystander; and, - □ Communicating the rights available for survivors of criminal acts.
+☐ Building and sustaining healthy relationships with intimate partners, friends, fellow students, and university community members; ☐ Understanding sexual misconduct and consent; ☐ Promoting sexual misconduct campus and community advocates, resources, reporting options, and Title IX rights; ☐ Identifying perpetrator behavior and providing risk reductiontips; ☐ Providing tools to safely intervene as a bystander; and, Communicating the rights available for survivors of criminal acts.

-The Center is staffed with two full-time advocates and a graduate intern.
+The Center was staffed with two full-time advocates and a graduate intern.
 In addition to assisting community members during normal business hours, the advocates serve on an on-call basis to provide coverage 24 hours a day to support SCSU students who wish to seek the advocacy and support services of the Center.

 The Coordinator of the Violence Prevention, Victim Advocacy and Support Center also serves as the Coordinator of the SCSU Support and Resource Team (SART).
 SART is designed to provide a collaborative, victim-centered, team response to sexual misconduct.
 The mission of SART is to provide services that ensure a transition from victim to survivor for every individual whose life is directly impacted by sexual misconduct.
 SART members can provide or connect a survivor with many supportive options including counseling, medical attention, judicial services, advocacy, law enforcement, referrals, and general information regarding sexual violence.
 The team includes a coordinator and twenty-six faculty and staff members throughout the University who are trained to support survivors of sexual misconduct.
-In addition, the Support and Resource Team has developed a concise informational pamphlet that outlines definitions, as well as reporting, support and advocacy options for students (see Appendix B).
+In addition, the Support and Resource Team has developed a concise informational pamphlet that outlines definitions, as well as reporting, support and advocacy options for students .

 Strong policies, effective programs, supportive resources, on-going communication, and the collection of data to inform decision-making, it is imperative to provide ongoing and appropriate training to our employees.
 This training should not only include training on our policies and support resources for all employees but should also include specific training for individuals who are responsible for investigations and adjudication of cases as well as those who serve on resource teams and in advocacy centers.
-Southern staff members have participated in several system wide training that have been offered as part of a U.S Department of Justice Grant awarded to the Connecticut State Colleges and University known as the CSCU SAFE.
-In addition, two Southern staff members serve as SAFE Grant committee members.

-V. Incidents of Sexual assault. stalking and intimate partner violence Reported
+V. Incidents of Sexual assault, stalking and intimate partner violence Reported

-As part of Southern Connecticut State University's policy on Sexual Misconduct, Sexual Assault and Intimate Partner Violence, the University strongly encourages the reporting of all sexual misconduct incidents.
+As part of Southern Connecticut State University's policy on Sexual Misconduct Support Processes and the Title IX Policy Statement, the University strongly encourages the reporting of all sexual misconduct incidents.
 As such, the policy identifies that all University employees are considered to be responsible employees, with the exception of health providers, professional counselors, and pastoral counselors whose official responsibilities include providing mental-health counseling to members of the University community.
 As responsible employees, individuals have a duty to report to the Title IX Coordinator all details regarding incidents of sexual misconduct that are reported or disclosed to them.
 This mandate is to assure that the University provides all survivors with support by providing reporting options, access to advocacy and support services/resources, and access to appropriate academic, transportation, work, and housing accommodations.
 Recognizing the importance of survivors having the option to discuss these concerns confidentially, SCSU provides information to all students identifying confidential reporting options.